ricmac/Cybercultural/src/pages/about.md

 layout: page
 ---

 [Cybercultural](https://cybercultural.com/) is a website about **internet history and its impact on our culture**.
-It was founded in 2019 by [Richard MacManus](https://ricmac.org/) (@ricmac on [Mastodon](https://mastodon.social/@ricmac) and [Bluesky](https://bsky.app/profile/ricmac.cybercultural.com)).
+It was founded in 2019 by me, [Richard MacManus](https://ricmac.org/) (@ricmac on [Mastodon](https://mastodon.social/@ricmac) and [Bluesky](https://bsky.app/profile/ricmac.cybercultural.com)).
+It's 100% [free to read](/subscribe).

-MacManus was the founder and Editor-in-Chief of [ReadWriteWeb](https://ricmac.org/career-archive/readwriteweb/) (RWW), a pioneering tech blog from 2003-2012.
+Previously I was the founder and Editor-in-Chief of [ReadWriteWeb](https://ricmac.org/career-archive/readwriteweb/) (RWW), a pioneering tech blog from 2003-2012.
 RWW was ranked among the top 10 blogs in the world by Technorati and was syndicated by The New York Times.

 See the [site colophon](/uses) for details on how this website was created.